andrejjh/andrejjh.github.io/duneToI.md

 : the second narcotic derivative (by crystal extraction) from burned residue of elacca wood.
 The effect (described as timeless, sustained ecstasy) is elicited by certain atonal vibrations referred to as semuta music.

 <a id="SERVOK"></a>SERVOK
-: clock-set mechanism to perform simple tasks; one of the limited “automatic” devices permitted after the Butlerian Jihad.”
+: clock-set mechanism to perform simple tasks; one of the limited “automatic” devices permitted after the Butlerian Jihad.

 <a id="SHAH-NAMA"></a>SHAH-NAMA
 : the half-legendary First Book of the Zensunni Wanderers.